kevindstevens1010/myblog/content/posts/icc-cloud-decision.md

 ## Impact of the rule

-If I'm selling an asset monitoring solution to ComEd for $500,000 per year, I now know that 80% of my costs can be potentially recouped as revenue.  **As a result, I have to deliver $100,000 of value via reduction in operations and maintenance + some risk-adjusted additional value.**
+Under the proposed rule, if I'm selling an asset monitoring solution to ComEd for $500,000 per year, I now know that 80% of my costs can be potentially recouped as revenue.

+**As a result, I have to deliver $100,000 of value via reduction in operations and maintenance + some risk-adjusted additional value.**

 **Without the rule, I have to deliver $500,000 of value + a greater risk-adjusted value due to the increased capital expenditure with no top-line potential.
 I.e. I have to present a much larger savings to the utility - likely in the neighborhood of 5-7X.**